-The Examination Board or the Programme Board may allow derogation from the provisions of these Regulations in the event of demonstrably compelling unreasonableness or unfairness.
-These Regulations define which Board has the authority to derogate.
+The Examination Board may allow derogation from the provisions of these Regulations in the event of demonstrably compelling unreasonableness or unfairness.

 7.9 Publication

 The Education and Examination Regulations and the Examination Board's rules and guidelines are to be published on the degree programme's website.